Mild hotspot on head of Golden Retriever with fur shaved around it

 Be sure to remove your pet’s collar frequently, check for wet areas, adjust sizing (you should be able to fit two fingers under your pet’s collar at all times), and allow the skin to breathe.

 If your pet is scratching or chewing more than usual, be sure to inspect the area right away.
-It is easy to forget flea prevention or to dry your pet after a frolic in the yard sprinkler.
+It is easy to forget flea prevention, fail to notice a bee sting, or to dry your pet after a frolic in the yard sprinkler.
 Being mindful of normal behaviors will allow you to be more alert to when an unusual problem arises.

 If your pet is licking/chewing an area that is becoming red and inflamed, try to deter them from the area.
 The more they disturb the skin, the itchier it gets!
 You can use a t-shirt or sock to cover the area, or in some cases a “cone of shame” may be needed to keep your pet from chewing.